I Know What You Did Last Summer

-I Know What You Did Last Summer is a 1997 American slasher film directed by Jim Gillespie and written by Kevin Williamson.
-It stars Jennifer Love Hewitt, Sarah Michelle Gellar, Ryan Phillippe, and Freddie Prinze Jr., with supporting roles played by Johnny Galecki, Bridgette Wilson, Anne Heche, and Muse Watson.
-The first installment in the I Know What You Did Last Summer franchise, it is loosely based on the 1973 novel by Lois Duncan.
-The film centers on four teenage friends who are stalked by a hook-wielding killer one year after covering up a car accident in which they supposedly killed a man.
-It also draws inspiration from the urban legend known as "the Hook", as well as the slasher films Prom Night (1980) and The House on Sorority Row (1982).
+I Know What You Did Last Summer is a 1997 American slasher film starring Jennifer Love Hewitt, Sarah Michelle Gellar, Ryan Phillippe, and Freddie Prinze Jr. as four teenage friends who are stalked by a hook-wielding killer one year after covering up a car accident in which they supposedly killed a man.
+It was directed by Jim Gillespie and written by Kevin Williamson, who adapted the 1973 novel.
+It is the first in the I Know What You Did Last Summer film series.

-Williamson was approached to adapt Duncan's source novel by producer Erik Feig.
+Williamson was approached to adapt Lois Duncan's source novel by producer Erik Feig.
 Where Scream, released the previous year, contained prominent elements of satire and self-referentiality, Williamson's script for I Know What You Did Last Summer reworked the novel's central plot to resemble a straightforward 1980s-era slasher film.

-I Know What You Did Last Summer was released theatrically in the United States on October 17, 1997.
-It received a mixed reception from critics and grossed $125.3 million worldwide on a budget of $17 million, staying in first place at the U.S. box office for three consecutive weeks.
+I Know What You Did Last Summer was released theatrically in the United States on October 17, 1997, by Columbia Pictures.
+It received a mixed reception from critics and grossed $125.3 million on a budget of $17 million.
 The film was parodied in Scary Movie (2000) and is frequently referenced in popular culture, as well as being credited alongside Scream with revitalizing the slasher genre in the 1990s.

-The film was followed by a sequel, I Still Know What You Did Last Summer (1998), in which Hewitt, Prinze Jr., and Watson reprised their roles.
-A straight-to-video standalone sequel, I'll Always Know What You Did Last Summer (2006), featured an entirely new cast.
-Following a television series adaptation released by Amazon Prime Video in 2021, a legacy sequel to the first two films was released by Sony Pictures in July 2025.
+The film was followed by three sequels – I Still Know What You Did Last Summer (1998), I'll Always Know What You Did Last Summer (2006) and I Know What You Did Last Summer (2025) – and a 2021 television series.